meganz/MEGAchat/CodeSafetyGuidline.md

 single place?>
 ```
 This code looks even less readable in K&R indentation style.
 Very often code written like this fails silently without even giving
-a clue that something went wrong, let alone signalling _exactly_ what went wrong.
+a clue that something went wrong, let alone signaling _exactly_ what went wrong.
 I leave it to the reader to imagine how easy
 is to debug such code.

 Instead, do: